-As a financial institution, the Group mainly conducts its businesses in the office environment and has a less significant environmental footprint compared to other sectors.
-However, we still seek to minimise resource consumption and adopt environmental best practices in our operations by regularly reviewing our environmental practices and considering additional eco-friendly measures, sustainability targets and practices.
+As a financial institution, the Group mainly conducts its business in the office environment and has a less significant environmental footprint than other sectors.
+However, we are committed to minimising the environmental footprint generated from our operations by incorporating internal energy-saving practices and initiatives.

-Concerning energy consumption, our server units and data centres consume the most energy.
-While we do not have control over the energy use in the rented data centres, we have long adopted in-rack cooling for server units at YF Life's data centre for better thermal management, thus reducing overall energy consumption.
+The Group energy consumption is mostly from its server units and data centres.
+While we do not have control over the energy use in the rented data centres, we strive to reduce energy consumption by having long adopted in-rack cooling for server units at YF Life's data centre.

-In our offices, we reinforce the principles of reduce, recycle and reuse, to further minimise our already low impact on the environment.
-We have adopted various green practices to reduce the consumption of resources (including electricity, water and paper).
-Examples of such green practices are:
+Our strong sense of environmental responsibility is demonstrated through maintaining resource efficiency in our daily operations.
+In our offices, we adhere to principles of reduce, recycle, and reuse, to further minimise our already low impact on the environment.
+We have also adopted various green practices to promote efficient electricity consumption, water, and paper.
+Examples of such green practices are as follow:

-- Switching off idle lightings, air conditioning and electrical appliances to reduce energy consumption; - Encouraging double-sided printing and using recycled paper for printing and copying; and - Setting up recycling bins in office areas
+- Switching off idle lightings, air conditioning and electrical appliances to reduce energy consumption; - Encouraging double-sided printing and using recycled paper for printing and copying; - Encouraging staff to prioritise the use of email and other electronic ways for communication; and - Setting up recycling bins in office areas.

-As part of our effort to reduce our environmental impact, we have been progressively digitalising our business operations.
-FinTech mobile applications were launched in 2019 to support eFNA, online applications, electronic policy issue, online payment, ePolicy Services and claims, etc. In the coming years, we will continue to enhance these applications to enrich the functionalities and improve customer experiences as well as reducing our environmental impact while improving efficiency in our operations.
+We have been progressively digitalizing our business operations as part of our effort to reduce our environmental impact.
+The Group launched FinTech mobile applications in 2019 to support eFNA, online applications, electronic policy issues, online payment, ePolicy Services, and claims, etc. In the coming years, we will continue to enhance these applications to enrich the functionalities and improve customer experience as well as reducing our environmental impact while improving efficiency in our operations.

-Details of electricity, water and paper consumptions at our offices are summarised in the table below.
+Details of electricity, water and paper consumption at our offices are summarised in the table below.